SJ23 Tech Tip F02, (Updated 2021-05-24) Bob Schimmel

 Boom Internal Outhaul - Flatten Mainsail & install to shorten boom.

-The section protruding beyond the boom supported a block and tackle to tension the mainsail foot.
+The section of boom protruding beyond the clew supported an external block & tackle to tension the mainsail foot.
 The problem with the protruding section on Panache is that I sometimes didn't see it coming across.
 Yikes!
 I guess this is why its called a boom?
 The prospect of it whacking my head was not something I looked forward to on my outings.
 Since I've had far too many close calls and lost too much coffee, I shortened the boom 9" so now it extends only 6" past the clew.
-While shortening solved one problem, it necessitated an internal outhaul due to the reefing lines installed on the outside of the boom.
+Shortening the boom solved one problem.
+It also necessitated an internal outhaul due to the reefing lines installed on the outside of the boom.

 At left is the exit block of the outhaul line at the bottom of the (mid) boom.
 At right is the shortened boom showing the entry block of the outhaul line.

 Conclusion - With the shorter boom I can now stand astride the tiller, steering with my knees and focus on where I'm going without fear of a concussion from the boom.
 I can also finish my coffee to the last drop!
-With the outhaul adjustment in the middle of the boom, I can adjust the tension regardless of the position of the boom, thereby maintaining sail balance and drive.
+With the outhaul adjustment in the middle of the boom, I can adjust the tension on all points of sail except downwind, thereby maintaining sail balance and drive.
 There is sufficient mechanical advantage to tension the foot of the mainsail well beyond what is required.
 You don't have to be a deck ape to perform this job!
-The only problem I've experienced, is dealing with the internal resistance to release the tension for light air sailing.
+The only problem I've experienced, is dealing with the internal friction to release the tension for light air sailing.
 This merely requires that I pull some slack into the line and push the foot of the mainsail forward.
 (Seems like a dumb thing to say but it works).

 "One day my buddy and I were sailing in fairly light winds and he thought the mainsail was too flat, while I thought the sail was loose enough, having no tension on the foot.
-By moving the clew forward 6 inches and inducing wrinkles in the foot, we gained another knot of speed.
-It was obviously a good experiment.
+By moving the clew forward 6" and inducing wrinkles in the foot, we gained another knot of speed.
+I have never forgotten that lesson.
 You learn something new every day!"

 NOTE - Unfortunately I can only guess at what the factory version of the outhaul line looks like.
 Panache did have a block and tackle between the clew and the end of the boom but it was not factory hardware.
 The previous owners of Panache changed this long before I bought her.
 This is a similar system to what Panache had.